munificent/game-programming-patterns/book/double-buffer.markdown

 Now, to get things going, let's define a concrete actor subclass.
 Our comedian here is pretty simple.
 He faces a single actor.
-Whenever he gets slapped&mdash; by anyone&mdash; he responds by slapping the actor he faces.
+Whenever he gets slapped -- by anyone -- he responds by slapping the actor he faces.

 ^code 7